 4. What’s Your Fee Structure?

-Before you sign on the dotted line, you need to know how much you’re financial planner will charge for their services.
+Before you sign on the dotted line, you need to know how much your financial planner will charge for their services.
 Depending on the type of professional you’re working with, they may receive a flat or an hourly fee, be paid on commissions or a combination of both.
 Fee-based advisers, for example, charge an upfront fee but they also get a commission for selling financial products.

 Fee-only advisers only make money from the fees they charge their clients.
 Some fee-only advisors charge a flat rate while others charge by the hour.
 Advisors who cater to clients with a high net worth may calculate their fees based on a percentage of the assets they manage.
 If you’re worried about being subject to regular sales pitches, you might be better off with a fee-only financial planner.